ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Using a CSS file for customization
 ----------------------------------

 In "Default mode" the custom.css file is loaded from the directory designated by the transaction W2H-03CC (for entry point WEB2HOST on port 41001) or CLI-03CC (for entry point CLIWHOST on port 41002).
 These transactions have external name w2h and specify the path name /w2h/custom-css in the URL Prefix field.
 When VIRTEL is first installed, these transactions point to directory W2H-DIR for W2H-03CC and to directory CLI-DIR for CLI-03CC which contains a dummy version of the file custom.css.
 A custom.css file or a designated "Option" mode CSS file can be modified to include bespoke CSS customization.
 The following process looks at how to customize the delivered custom.css file, maintaining a copy in the CLI-DIR, and running in "Compatibility Mode".
-See :ref:`"customization modes"<#_V457UG_customizing_with_option>` for more details on the customization modes.
+See :ref:`"Virtel Customization Modes"<#_V457UG_customizing_with_option>` for more details on the customization modes.
 All of the following examples relate to updating a customized copy of custom.css.
 If running in "Option mode" this file could be called /option/custCSS.myCICS1.css, applicable to a transaction only, or /option/custCSS.global.css, a global entry applicable to all Entry Points and transactions.

 .. danger:: Updating custom.css in the default W2H-DIR directory is not recommended as changes will be overwritten by maintenance or future Virtel release updates.
 Keep customized elements such as custom.css in the CLI-DIR directory or in a designated "option" file.